 The pharmacy team were coping with the workload well and dispensing was up to date.
 It was clear that the team worked well together and supported each other.
 They had a good rapport.
 The team were encouraged to discuss concerns and give feedback to the owners.
 Team members were confident to make suggestions for changes which would improve how the pharmacy operated.
-For example, following complaints that people found it difficult to get through to the pharmacy on the telephone, the team had drawn up a rota of who was responsible at any given time to take phone calls.
 Team members were aware of the internal escalation process for concerns and a whistleblowing policy was in place.